Life on the Red Planet? NASA’s Curiosity rover spots a ‘doorway’ on Mars

 According to Vasavada, Curiosity is currently traversing an area where ancient sand have cemented together over time to create these kinds of sandstone outcrops.

-Vasavada said that the fractures in the area are “generally vertical,” having been formed by the Martian sands shifting, putting the underlying sandstone under varying pressure as it was buried and unburied over the millennia.
-He speculates that this particular outcrop could have formed in one of ways: “I think what we have here [is] either two vertical fractures, where the middle piece has been removed, or one vertical fracture, and the blocks have moved apart a little bit.”
+Vasavada said that the fractures in the area are “generally ,” having been formed by the Martian sands shifting, putting the underlying sandstone varying pressure as it was buried and unburied over the millennia.
+He speculates that this particular outcrop could have formed in one of two ways: “I think what we have here [is] either two vertical fractures, where the middle piece has been removed, or one vertical fracture, and the blocks have moved apart a little bit.”

 What about the straight lines?